-The North Carolina Office of Aging, Halifax County, Second Harvest Food Bank of the Albemarle and Beacon of Hope Madison County, determines eligibility of recipients.
-To be eligible to receive USDA foods, the applicant must be elderly.
+The agencies determine the eligibility of recipients.
+To be eligible to receive USDA foods, the applicant must 60 years of age or older.
 Income level is the second criteria.
-The poverty guidelines are published by USDA and NCDA Food Distribution Division distributes these to recipient agencies.
+The poverty guidelines are published by USDA and NCDA&CS Food Distribution Division distributes these to recipient agencies.
 For the elderly feeding program, eligibility is based on income at or below 130% of Federal Poverty Income Guidelines.
 This income is to be based on gross income of a family.
 The third criterion is based on residency.
-Any resident of these Counties 60 years or older who meets income criteria is eligible for consideration and participation in the Commodity Supplemental Food Program.
+An individual who resides in a county that administers the CSFP program, is over 60 years of age and meets the income criteria is eligible for consideration and participation in the Commodity Supplemental Food Program.